 I’ll get back to the different options under the section on software further down in the article.

 There are several options available on the market.

-The main difference between a cheaper option and a more expensive one is the resolution, you’re able to capture and stream.
+The main difference between a cheaper option and a more expensive one is the resolution; you can capture and stream.

 Should I choose FullHD or 4K for streaming?
 And what about 2K?

-If you’re only going to use your DSLR for things like Zoom meetings, I’d say you should stick to a FullHD option.
+If you only use your DSLR for things like Zoom meetings, I’d say you should stick to a FullHD option.

-4K takes up a lot of bandwidth, so you might end up with bad image quality in the end because there isn’t enough bandwidth available.
+4K takes up a lot of bandwidth, so you might have bad image quality because there isn’t enough bandwidth.

-But if you’re going to use this to talk to your colleagues – some of which are in a train, some of which are in a concrete building with bad wi-fi, etc. this can be a problem.
+But if you’re going to use this to talk to your colleagues – some of whom are on a train, some of whom are in a concrete building with bad Wi-Fi, etc.- this can be a problem.